The odds are pretty staggering – only 30% of family-owned businesses succeed in transitioning their business to the second generation.

 A rising family business owner needs two types of financial training to be successful – skills that will help in the transition and sale of the business and skills you will need to run the financial part of your business.

 Financial Skills for Business Transition: Purchasing your parents’ business may seem daunting unless you’re particularly cash flush.
 The good news is that transferring ownership of a business over time provides a lot more options.
-Also, selling or gifting an entire business too short of a timeframe can result in unnecessary tax implications.
+Also, selling or gifting an entire business in too short of a timeframe can result in unnecessary tax implications.
 A good first step is obtaining a high quality valuation performed by a Certified Valuation Analyst and then working with a CPA on the most tax advantageous options for your particular situation.

 Financial Skills as the New Owner: Financial responsibilities are among the most crucial to the strategic success of your company.
 Will you make your budget?
 How will you find new revenue opportunities to expand your company?
 What are your most profitable products or services?
 How do you manage cash flow cycles?
 How do you time strategic purchases?